itskalvik/sgp-tools/README.md

 python3 -m pip install -r requirements.txt
 python3 -m pip install -e .
 ```

+Note: The requirements.txt file contains packages and their latest versions that were verified to be working without any issues.

 ## Quick Start
 Please refer to the [examples](https://github.com/itskalvik/sgp-tools/tree/master/examples) folder for Jupyter notebooks demonstrating all the methods included in the library :smile: